newrelic-experimental/nr1-viz-geo-location/README.md

 - **Customizable Thresholds:** Set custom thresholds for key indicator.
 Markers change color based on thresholds providing and intuitive visual representation of each locations status.
 - **Interactive Map Clusters:** Locations are clustered on the map for a cleaner visual representation.
 Clicking on a cluster zooms into that area, revealing individual markers.
 Clusters also provide a summary representation of the underlying marker status.
 - **Real-time Data Updates:** The application periodically fetches and updates data, ensuring the information displayed is current and accurate.
-- **Flexible Configuration:** Easily configure via configuraiton options and query values.
+- **Flexible Configuration:** Easily configure via configuration options and query values.
+- **Country regions:** Display whole countries with threshold colourings.

 ## Prerequisites